 The purpose of decoys carrying tuned delay lines, travelling wave tubes, or active

-to simulate a large aircraft, and fire it back, appropriately delayed in range.
+shape to simulate a large aircraft, and fire it back, appropriately delayed in range.

 Since this type of electronic equipment is small and lightweight, an attack aircraft

-can carry many decoys so that, when they are released, the real aircraft is lost in the profusion
+can carry many decoys so that, when they are released, the real aircraft is lost

-carries a powerful transmitter, capable of operating across the known radar
+aircraft carries a powerful transmitter, capable of operating across the known radar

 bands, which locks on to a received signal and then sends it back to overwhelm the

 The advent of satellites and ballistic missiles has sparked an intensive investigation

 of radar cross sections to permit identifying the intruder long before he can put